rfjakob/gocryptfs/Documentation/MANPAGE.md

 :	Initialize encrypted directory

 **-masterkey string**
-:	Mount with explicit master key
+:	Mount with explicit master key specified on the command line.
+This option can be used to mount a gocryptfs filesystem without a config file.
+Note that the command line, and with it the master key, is visible to anybody on the machine who can execute "ps -auxwww".

 **-notifypid int**
-:	Send USR1 to the specified process after successful mount - used internally for daemonization
+:	Send USR1 to the specified process after successful mount.
+This is used internally for daemonization.

 **-openssl bool**
-:	Use OpenSSL instead of built-in Go crypto (default true)
+:	Use OpenSSL instead of built-in Go crypto (default true).
+Using built-in crypto is 4x slower.

 **-passwd**
 :	Change password